 The journey from traditional data warehousing to DWaaS represents a significant technological evolution:

-DWaaS offers numerous advantages over traditional data warehousing approaches, enabling organizations of all sizes to leverage powerful analytics capabilities without massive investments.
-These benefits translate to faster time-to-value and enhanced decision-making capabilities.
+DWaaS offers numerous advantages over traditional data warehousing approaches, enabling organizations of all sizes to use powerful analytics capabilities without massive investments.
+These benefits translate to faster time-to-value and stronger decision-making capabilities.

 DWaaS eliminates the need for upfront capital expenditure on hardware and infrastructure.
 Organizations only pay for the resources they actually use, making it possible to: